riverbed/Riverbed-Community-Toolkit/APM/104-opentelemetry-zipkin-nodejs-app/README.md

 ### 3. Use the app to generate some telemetry

 The application should now be running.
-Every trace is collected by the Aternity APM OpenTelemetry Collector.
+Every trace is collected by the APM OpenTelemetry Collector.

 Navigate to http://localhost:8104/fetch from a browser or call the url from a command line.